grain-lang/libbinaryen/README.md

   (flags :standard -O2 -Wall -Wextra)))
 ```

-## Dependencies

-This project requires `CMake` and `python` (v3.5 or greater).

-When installing with opam, both of these dependencies will be checked using `conf-cmake` and `conf-python-3`.

-When installing with esy, CMake will be built from source, and, on Mac or Linux, Python must be globally installed within a location that esy knows about (those being `/usr/local/bin`, `/usr/bin`, `/bin`, `/usr/sbin`, or `/sbin`).
-On Windows, a suitable python is already available from esy-bash.

 ## MacOS C++ Compiler

 When including this library in your `dune` MacOS executables, you'll need to specify `-cc clang++` in your `(flags)` stanza.
 This is required because Binaryen will throw errors for itself to catch and using `clang++` is the only way to handle them correctly.
 You can find more info on this [ocaml issue](https://github.com/ocaml/ocaml/issues/10423).